Step-by-Step Airbnb Host Checklist Anyone Can Follow

 • Washer and dryer.

-3. Must-haves by Guest Type:
+3. Must-haves by guest type

-If your vacation rental attracts certain types of guests, make sure it’s well-equipped to cater to their specific needs.
 For example, to arrange a comfortable stay for families with kids, you need to go beyond a standard checklist and include amenities and supplies necessary for creating a kid-friendly space.

-Here’s a list of items that you need to offer depending on the audience your property attracts.
+Here’s a list of items that you need to offer, depending on the audience your property attracts.

-• Family with kids
+Family with kids

 • Crib and a small mattress